Experience On Both Sides Of The Court Room

 It is a terrifying prospect to be facing criminal drug charges, even more so when the charges against you involve federal law.
 Drug activity can become a federal crime for a number of reasons, usually due to moving controlled substances across state lines.
 No matter the circumstances of your case, you need help from an experienced attorney.

 Generally, state-level charges involve the possession of a controlled substance.
 The substance in question does not always matter; it could be marijuana, heroin or cocaine.
-What takes a charge to the higher level of a federal offense includes:
+What makes a charge to the higher level of a federal offense includes:

 • Moving narcotics across state lines